-When looking for accommodation in Ecuador, expats will need to consider various aspects such as their budget, their preferred areas, and the type of housing they want to live in.
+When looking for accommodation in Ecuador, expats will need to consider various aspects such as their budget, preferred neighbourhoods and the type of housing they want to live in.

-Expats on assignment for a multinational company usually prefer to rent accommodation rather than buy, but those planning on staying in Ecuador permanently may want to explore the option of purchasing property.
+Expats on assignment for a multinational company usually prefer to rent accommodation, but those planning on staying in Ecuador permanently may want to explore the option of purchasing property.

-Compared to many other countries, housing and property in Ecuador are cheap.
-Large cities with high-density populations such as Quito and Guayaquil are the most expensive but are also among the most popular destinations for expats.
+Compared to many other countries, renting and buying property in Ecuador is cheap.
+Large cities with high-density populations such as Quito and Guayaquil are the most expensive, but they are also among the most popular destinations for expats.

 Finding accommodation in Ecuador

 Expats can find housing in Ecuador by looking online or reading the local newspapers.
 MLS-Ecuador, LongTermLettings and Ecuador Home Sales provide online listings and allow expats to search for a place before arriving in Ecuador.

 It may be helpful to arrive in the country with short-term accommodation set up before settling on a property.
 It allows expats to take a hands-on approach and personally inspect various places, especially as only a small portion of the properties up for rent will appear on online listing sites.
 We suggest scouring neighbourhoods by foot or car, looking for signs that read ‘Se Arrienda’ (for rent), or finding accommodation by word of mouth.
 It's an excellent way to find a good deal, so don't be shy to talk to locals and ask around about places to rent.
 Otherwise, accommodation can also be found by going through a real estate agent.